vmware/versatile-data-kit/specs/vep-1739-multiple-python-versions/README.md

 ```
 The property would be optional to avoid enforcing python version selection.
 If the user decides to not set the property,
 a default value would be used.
+It's also important to note that this change would affect both the Deployment API and Execution API,
+as the Deployment API would accept the user-specified python version, while the Execution API would return
+the python version used for each individual execution.

 ## Detailed design